The “ Snub-Eared Main Boar ”

 “ Contrary to most other hunting successes of Louis VIII published by Ridinger there has not been preserved any further evidence to this sheet of the series in the Kranichstein collection ”

 Quotable, however, the pen-and-ink drawing “A Dead Wild Boar on which a gun lies, besides on the earth raising a sitting hound, leaning to one of the trunks, who guards it” as lot 99 of “Johann Elias Ridinger’s Art Estate in Drawings” within Weigel’s catalogue of drawings of 1869.
-Here though without gun and freely sitting male dog.
+Here, however, without gun and the dog sitting freely.
+To the right of the tusker boar-finder giving mouth from below the underbrush.

 Ref. no. 15,009 / in stock – not cataloged / request description & offer